- Things to Know

-- Achalasia: This is a disorder where the lower end of the esophagus does not open normally, and as a result food can get stuck in the esophagus or is regurgitated.
+- Achalasia: This is a disorder where the lower end of the esophagus does not open normally, and as a result, food can get stuck in the esophagus or is regurgitated.
 People with achalasia have a higher than normal risk of esophageal cancer.

 Medical treatments for other problems can also cause esophageal irritation.

-Surgery, including certain types of bariatric (weight loss) surgery, can lead to increased risk of esophagitis.
-Medications such as aspirin and other anti-inflammatory drugs can irritate the lining of the esophagus, and also cause increased acid production in the stomach that can lead to acid reflux.
+Surgery, including certain types of bariatric (weight loss) surgery, can lead to an increased risk of esophagitis.
+Medications such as aspirin and other anti-inflammatory drugs can irritate the lining of the esophagus, and cause increased acid production in the stomach which can lead to acid reflux.

 Other causes of esophageal irritation: